jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 [20, 40, 60, -1, -1]
 ```

+On the other hand, if *numRecommendations* is 5, but the algorithm finds 20 movies the user might like, the function would only return 5 indices.
+In other words, the function will never return more than *numRecommendations* indices.

 ## Program Requirements & Submission Details

-In this assignment, you are NOT allowed to use std::vector anywhere in your code.
+In this assignment, **you are NOT allowed to use std::vector anywhere in your code**.
 You must use dynamic memory to store the movie rating matrix, and the show rating matrix.

 Use good coding style when you design and implement your program.
 Organize your program into functions:
 don’t put all the code in main!
 Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget